 - Submitting a last-level unemployment denial appeal in Ohio

-What to Do Prior to Initiating the Ohio Unemployment Denial Appeal Process
+What to Do Before Appealing an Ohio Unemployment Denial

 In order to ensure that you submit a valid unemployment denial appeal in Ohio, UC petitioners who were denied unemployment coverage must adequately prepare their request for reconsideration.
 First, unemployment claimants must carefully review the department’s Determination of Unemployment Compensation, as it will contain the reason for denial, along with instructions on how and where to submit their OH unemployment denial appeal.